dotnet/docs/docs/core/deploying/acquisition-experiences.md

 ## Azure DevOps pipeline Installer Task

 Azure DevOps provides a Task that can be used in build or release pipelines to deploy .NET Core.
-You can use the [.NET Core Installer Task](https://docs.microsoft.com/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops) to acquire a specific version of .NET Core from the Internet or the tools cache and add it to the PATH.
-This task can also be used to change the version of .NET Core that is used in subsequent tasks like [.NET Core cli task](https://github.com/Microsoft/azure-pipelines-tasks/tree/master/Tasks/DotNetCoreCLIV2).
+You can use the [Use .NET Core sdk](https://docs.microsoft.com/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops) task to acquire a specific version of .NET Core from the Internet or the tools cache and add it to the PATH.
+This task can also be used to change the version of .NET Core that is used in subsequent tasks like [.NET Core](https://docs.microsoft.com/azure/devops/pipelines/tasks/build/dotnet-core-cli) task.

 ## Snap Store